jtheisen/reconciler/ideas.md

 ### Cloning

-Sometimes you need to transplant a persisted graph to a new one, replacing the repective ids with new ones.
+Sometimes you need to transplant a persisted graph to a new one, replacing the respective ids with new ones.
 In my experience that's the kind of logic that always breaks when done in an ad-hoc manner because

 * it needs to be fixed every time some new relationship is added that needs to be cloned as well, but
 * the respective feature needing cloning is often neglected in testing.

 This could be avoided by the common loading code sharing the extent definition with the cloning function, using Reconciler to do the cloning.

-The cloning feature is a bit different from all the others in that in requires knowledge about the relationship of navigational properties and the foreign keys that represent them - which is difficult in EF6.
+The cloning feature is a bit different from all the others in that it requires knowledge about the relationship of navigational properties and the foreign keys that represent them - which is difficult in EF 6.

 ### Key Consistency Requirement Drop